 The Stiperstones Inn

-Open everyday from 11:30am, the Inn is a traditional free-house pub, which has been in our family for 50 years, and has a public bar, lounge bar, beer garden, two dining rooms and two beautifully comfortable en-suite letting bedrooms.
+The Inn is a traditional free-house pub, which has been in our family for 50 years, and has a public bar, lounge bar, beer garden and two dining rooms.
 Function space is available for small parties (we can also offer conference facilities and equipment on a day and half day basis).

 We now offer three self catering properties within in the village.
 A stunningly converted methodist chapel which sleeps up to six.
 A converted cowshed and hay barn directly opposite the Inn, which sleeps two and a twin unit chalet located behind the Inn which sleeps upto three.
 As a member of Brit Stops we’re always happy to welcome motorhomes and camper vans for those who simply want to stay overnight.